Back to Recipes

 Storage

-- • Refrigerator: Up to 1 week in airtight container
+• Refrigerator: Up to 1-2 weeks in airtight container

-- • Freezer: Up to 3 months (thaw overnight)
+• Freezer: Up to 3 months (thaw overnight in fridge)

-Variations
+Recipe Variations

 Japanese Teriyaki Glaze is the authentic version of the beloved sauce that originated in Japanese cuisine and has become a global favorite.
 The word 'teriyaki' comes from 'teri' (luster) and 'yaki' (grill), perfectly describing the glossy, caramelized finish this sauce creates on grilled meats and fish.
 Unlike many westernized versions that are overly thick and sweet, authentic teriyaki glaze has a beautiful balance of sweet, savory, and umami flavors with a light, syrupy consistency.
 The foundation of great teriyaki is the combination of soy sauce for saltiness and umami, mirin (Japanese sweet rice wine) for delicate sweetness and shine, and sake for depth and complexity.
 Brown sugar adds richness while fresh ginger provides aromatic brightness and a subtle spicy note.
 Garlic contributes savory depth without overpowering the delicate balance.
 What makes this glaze special is the reduction process – simmering the ingredients concentrates the flavors and creates that signature glossy sheen.
 The result is a sauce that caramelizes beautifully on grilled chicken, salmon, or beef, creating a lacquered appearance and incredible flavor.
 This teriyaki is also fantastic in stir-fries, as a marinade, or drizzled over rice bowls.
 Making it from scratch ensures you control the sweetness and sodium levels, and the fresh ginger makes all the difference.

-Thermomix Buffalo Sauce (Perfect Heat Level)
+Thermomix Buffalo Sauce Recipe

 Thermomix Buffalo Sauce delivers that perfect combination of fiery heat and buttery richness that made Buffalo wings an American classic.
 Born in Buffalo, New York, at the Anchor Bar in 1964, Buffalo sauce has become a beloved staple for everything from wings to cauliflower bites to ranch dressing's best friend.
 The beauty of making Buffalo sauce in the Thermomix is the precise temperature control that prevents butter from separating and creates a perfectly emulsified sauce every time.
 Traditional Buffalo sauce is deceptively simple – just hot sauce and butter – but getting the proportions and technique right makes all the difference.
 This recipe uses Frank's RedHot as the base (the original Buffalo wing sauce), combined with butter, a touch of vinegar for tang, and Worcestershire sauce for depth.
 The Thermomix gently heats and blends everything to create a smooth, glossy sauce that clings to wings beautifully without being greasy.
 Garlic powder adds a subtle aromatic note, while cayenne lets you adjust the heat level to your preference.
 Whether you're tossing crispy chicken wings, coating fried cauliflower, mixing into cream cheese for buffalo chicken dip, or drizzling over pizza, this sauce delivers authentic Buffalo flavor.
 Make a double batch – it keeps well and you'll find yourself using it on everything.